Motorcycle Actual Cash Value (ACV), What’s My Bike Worth?

 When evaluating a claim, it can be tricky to determine the value.
 A motorcycle that is stolen or totaled may have accessories or extras and not all accessories are covered.
 It is important for you to ask your motorcycle insurance provider questions and read your motorcycle insurance policy to make sure you understand how bike accessories will be treated in case of a loss.
 All insurance companies handle accessories differently and there is typically a sub-limit.

-If your accessories are covered by your motorcycle insurance policy and you do suffer a total loss or theft, securing a fair and equitable ACV is vital for both you and your insurance carrier.
+If your accessories are covered by your motorcycle insurance policy and you do suffer a total loss or theft, securing a fair and equitable actual cash value (ACV) is vital for both you and your insurance carrier.
 Overall, the process is made easier in any situation if you have receipts, photos and other documentation, but a theft loss in particular can get complicated if your documentation is inadequate or non-existent.
 Without proper documentation, proving that the items were actually purchased and were on the bike when it was stolen can be difficult, if not impossible.
 As a result, there’s a chance that the accessory value will not get factored into the ACV, or the impact will be minimal.
 Take photos of your bike.
 Keep receipts.
 Hopefully, you’ll never need to use any of it.

 The enhancement value of the aftermarket item can be determined by the cost of the aftermarket item minus the cost of the OEM item.
 If your aftermarket seat is more expensive, you have likely increased the value of your motorcycle, but if your aftermarket seat is worth substantially less, you may have decreased the value.
-All accessories and add-ons, like the original motorcycle itself, are subject to depreciation, which also needs to be factored-in.
+All accessories and add-ons, like the original motorcycle itself, are subject to depreciation, which also needs to be factored in.
 Depreciation is not set in stone, but a rough estimate would be market value of the item at the time of loss.

 For more information on Rider Insurance coverages and packages in your state, click here.